-Bethel Transcript Request form is available at blink.bethel.edu/.
-Log in and select the Forms channel > CAPS Programs > CAPS Students > Bethel Transcript Request.
+Bethel Transcript Request form is available through Blink (Home tab > Forms channel > CAPS Programs > CAPS Students > Bethel Transcript Request).
 A letter including the student's name, address, Bethel student ID number, number of transcripts requested, to whom they should be sent, and the student's signature is also acceptable.
 Indicate if the transcript should be delayed until a specific course grade or degree is posted on the transcript.
 Address all transcript requests to the Office of the Registrar, 3900 Bethel Drive, St. Paul, Minnesota 55112.
 Allow two working days for processing.
 A transcript cannot be released if there is an unpaid balance on the student's account.
 Contact the Business Office with account questions.